PathologyDataScience/HistomicsML/docs/installation.rst

 * hmldb:0.10: a docker image for HistomcisML database.
 * docker-compose.yml: a file for defining and running docker containers.

 .. note:: Apache and Mysql servers on HistomicsML docker run on Port 80 and 3306 respectively.
    If you already use the ports, you should stop the servers.

-Now, we describe how to install HistomicsML using docker container.
+The HistomicsML docker can be run on any platform with the following steps:

-1. Install docker and docker-compose:
+1. Install docker and docker-compose

 * For docker install, refer to https://docs.docker.com/engine/installation/
 * For docker-compose install, refer to https://docs.docker.com/compose/install/

-2. Clone source codes and Pull HistomicsML docker images:
+2. Clone the HistomicsML source repository and Pull the HistomicsML docker images to your system and start the containers

 .. code-block:: bash